connery-io/connery-sdk/README.md

 Our vision is to build a marketplace where you can find open-source plugins and clients for any use case.

-Below are manually curated lists of plugins and clients available for Connery.
+Below are manually curated lists of plugins and clients available for Connery:

 - [Native plugins](https://docs.connery.io/docs/plugins/native)
 - [Community plugins](https://docs.connery.io/docs/plugins/community)